kianwei96/mlviz/README.md

 ## Todo

+* Fix small bug where heat map is not retained upon end of training
 * Performance enhancement (training/rendering rates, queueing of jobs for multi-user)
 * Add functionality to save and load sketches
 * Add feature engineering function and demo (e.g. radial encoding)